-Older properties do not have central heating, they have either old style electrical storage heaters or solid fuel fireplaces.
-These are inefficient and cost a lot more to provide enough heat to make the modern home comfortable.
-Most homes in the UK either have mains gas piped directly to the property or have bottled gas, LPG or heating oil delivered by a road vehicle.
-This is then stored on the property and burned in a boiler to run a central heating system.
-The type and cost of heating installations will always depend on the size of the property, the fuel you use and what type of boiler you have.
+Older properties don’t usually have central heating.
+Instead, they have either electrical storage heaters or solid fuel fireplaces.
+These are inefficient and expensive to run.
+So, nowadays most homes in the UK use gas piped directly to the property.
+Otherwise, they use bottled gas or heating oil delivered by truck.
+The type and cost of central heating systems vary and depend on the size of the property, the fuel, and your boiler.

 |Item||Cost to supply and install|